 - Musculoskeletal pain - this type of pain can occur in any of your muscles that are affected by spasms or spasticity.

-Extreme tiredness (fatigue) is one of the most common symptoms of MS. This tiredness is more than the tiredness you would expect after exercising or exertion.
+Extreme tiredness (fatigue) is one of the most common symptoms of MS. This tiredness with multiple sclerosis is more than the tiredness you would expect after exercising or exertion.
 This fatigue can even affect your balance and concentration.
 There are different treatments for fatigue which are often a combination of self-management strategies, physiotherapy and exercise.

 Emotional problems and depression

-You may find that you laugh or cry more easily, even for no reason.
+You may find with multiple sclerosis that you laugh or cry more easily, even for no reason.
 Also, many people with MS have symptoms of depression or anxiety at some stage.
 It is important to see your doctor and talk about any of these symptoms you may have.
 Treatment for depression and anxiety is often effective.

-Other symptoms which may occur include:
+Other symptoms of multiple sclerosis which may occur include:

 - Numbness or tingling in parts of your skin.
 This is the most common symptom of a first relapse.